The White Cat Oracle

 The Seven card in the Suit of Kittens

 Water figures prominently in this card.
 Water symbolizes flowing emotions and the fluidity of life.
 It embodies intuition, healing, and cleansing.
 The black cat in the card grooms her friend.
 She sits in front of a large water urn that represents a great store of wellness if one engages in altruism.
 When we help others, our reservoir only gets deeper.
 The other cat receives the gift of altruism.
 Next to her is a cup that has spilled.
 The water is free flowing here.
 But we have to be careful not to let the water be wasted or used without gratitude.
 Seven stars appear in the background to remind us that luck governs over those who give and receive with grace and gratitude.

 How Do I get a Deck of These Cards?

 I will be raising funds to print card decks through a Kickstarter in February.
 Get on the mailing list now so your not left out of special offers.
 Just complete the form directly above.
 Thank you.

-Kickstarter: Starting Feb 1, lasting the whole month
+Kickstarter: The Month of February, lasting the whole month

 7 Ways Tarot and Oracle Cards Can Make You Healthier